 CBD works on the brain, the other cannabinoid and opioid receptors, targeting a variety of proteins in the brain and nervous system.
 The interaction with these receptors and other signaling devices, it can relieve pain, anxiety, and nausea.
 There is also a possibility that CBD can positively affect the whole body working as an anti-inflammatory or antioxidant.
 It may also help the bones and immune system.

 Certified CBD products will NOT get you high.
 CBD used in certified CBD products are either isolated or full spectrum, contain close to zero traces of the psychoactive cannabinoid, THC, not more than 0.3% THC.

 On the other hand, keep in mind that CBD doesn't block the side effects of THC (stimulant, paranoia, increased heart rate, etc.) however, it modulates it.
 CBD reduces (or balances) the high that can come from THC.

 So as soon as you're following the suggested doses, it will be very hard to get high off of certified CBD products.

 While some people describe the feel they get after consuming CBD as high from hemp, it's more likely they have just misconstrued the "high" part from marijuana.
-It's not a THC high; no rapid heartbeat, no euphoria, no anxiety or paranoia.
+It's not a THC high; no rapid heartbeat, no euphoria, and mostly no anxiety or paranoia.
 It's more a satisfied and relaxed feeling.

 So, yes!
 CBD products are federally legal to sell, buy, and consume throughout the United States.
 Whether the CBD was extracted from hemp or cannabis, every CBD product has to be tested for less than 0.3% THC (by dry weight), otherwise, it will be illegal.